 The outlooks for these two real estate markets are pretty similar in terms of price appreciation.
 Over the past 12 months, home prices increased 13.4% and 18% in Seattle and Spokane, respectively, Those are large price jumps.
 But Spokane’s price jump is more pronounced.
 Perhaps this has something to do with demand shifting from one city to the other.

 Seattle and Spokane are two very different cities.
 The climate, the topography, the job prospects, the sheer number of people — these factors differ quite a bit.
 So there’s obviously more to consider here than the typical home price or mortgage payment in Spokane versus Seattle.

 But for those who want to buy a home in Washington (and are open to moving inland), the Spokane metro area definitely offers more house for the money.

 But the unemployment rate is higher in Spokane.
-Seattle’s unemployment rate was around 3.5% in October, according to the Bureau of Labor Statistics.
+Seattle’s unemployment rate is around 5.7%, according to the Bureau of Labor Statistics.
 That was slightly lower than the national average for that same month.
-In contrast, Spoken had a jobless rate of around 4.6% in October 2018.
+In contrast, Spoken had a jobless rate of around 6.7% at the end of 2020.

 Will you need mortgage financing to buy a home?
 We can help.
 Sammamish Mortgage has been serving buyers across the Pacific Northwest since 1992, including Washington, Oregon, Idaho, and Colorado.
 We offer a wide variety of mortgage products and programs with flexible qualification criteria.
 Please contact us today with any financing-related questions you have.

 The real estate market in Denver has seen healthy gains in recent years, and the year 2020 was no exception.
 This article will go over the housing market in Denver and where it’s expected to go in 2021.
 Over the…